 Recoil spring and buffer - The recoil spring provides constant pressure on the bolt carrier and holds the bolt in a locked forward position.
-The buffer has tungsten granules that act as a anti-bounce back mechanism.
-One type of buffer serves all barrel lengths.
+The buffer has tungsten granules that act as an anti-bounce back mechanism.

 Buffer detent - Captures the buffer and spring and when depressed, releases them for removal.